danielpza/vitest-mms/README.md

 - clear database between each test
 - ootb ready to start writting tests

 If you need support for other ORMs, please open an issue or a pull request.
+See [./tests](./tests) for more examples.

 > [!TIP]
 > You can also connect to the mongodb memory server directly by using a connection uri `const connectionUri = inject("MONGO_URI");`